• Skip to primary navigation

 How to make walking chili cheese tacos step-by-step

-Start with browning the beef.
+Start with browning the beef in a skillet over medium heat.
 To the meat add cumin, chili powder, and garlic powder.
 Cook until completely browned, then drain the excess fat from the pan.

 Add the meat to a bowl, then you are ready for the chili cheese sauce.